Decentralized-ID/decentralized-id.github.io/github/README.md

 * <a href="https://github.com/uport-project/community-projects" target="_blank">/uport-project/community-projects</a> - A list of community hackathon projects and other experiments.
 * <a href="https://github.com/uport-project/udoor" target="_blank">/uport-project/udoor</a> - uPort Door Management
 * <a href="https://github.com/uport-project/uport-bounties" target="_blank">/uport-project/uport-bounties</a>- A Library of uPort Bounties
+* <a href="https://github.com/dconroy/CityKey" target="_blank">/dconroy/CityKey</a> - Adding uPort support to Chicago CityKey, adding all the benefits of Self Sovereign Identity to municipal services. http://citykeychained.com

 ### uPort DID [**^**](#contents)